CDRT/docs/bios/wmi/wmi_guide.md

    SaveBiosSettings: Success
    ```

+### Set a Single BIOS Setting on the Remote Computer When a Supervisor Password Exists

+Use the sample scripts in the ZIP file as templates to set a single BIOS setting on the local computer when a
+supervisor password exists.

+**Syntax**: cscript.exe SetConfigPasswordRemote.vbs [Item] [Value] [Password + Encoding] [Hostname]

+**Example**: cscript.exe SetConfigPasswordRemote.vbs WakeOnLAN Disable password, ascii, us

 ### Change a Supervisor Password on the Local Computer

 Use the sample scripts in the ZIP file as templates to change a supervisor password on the local computer.
 Note: